 Additionally, the authors of the studies mentioned above make it clear that more insight is needed on the impact of offerings designed to reduce health care costs, stress in incarceration settings, as well as reducing recidivism.
 This study adds to the evidence base regarding the impacts of interventions – and, importantly, the study is novel in that it focuses on perceptions of impacts among former prisoners, both perceived personal impacts and more general perceived impacts on the prison population as a whole.

-This study investigates the effects of the Prison Yoga Project, which represents a specific organization in the broader category of yoga and mindfulness intervention.
+This study investigates the effects of the Prison Yoga Project, which represents a specific organization in the broader category of yoga and mindfulness interventions.
 The PYP fills a particular niche in that it offers teacher trainings specifically for working with incarcerated populations and the program only allows PYP-trained teachers to work in the 160 nationwide prisons and jails which currently utilize its program.
 The Prison Yoga Project offers trauma-sensitive teacher trainings, assuming that prison life is inherently traumatic to some degree.
 Southern Illinois Law Journal references in its review of 100 correctional interventions the relevance of a qualified staff (Latessa, 1999) in order to produce the desired outcome of lower recidivism.

-A preliminary study done by the Insight Prison Project cites interviews with 31 San Quentin prisoners and PYP participants report a reduction of stress and anxiety, a calmer temperament, emotional control and anger management, improved decision making, and reduction of chronic physical pain (Silva and Hartney, 2012).
+A preliminary study done by the Insight Prison Project cites interviews with 31 San Quentin prisoners and PYP participants and reports a reduction of stress and anxiety, a calmer temperament, emotional control and anger management, improved decision making, and reduction of chronic physical pain (Silva and Hartney, 2012).
 The project undertaken here expands upon this earlier work through qualitative interviews which add to a greater depth of understanding of perceived impacts of this program and others like it.

 Although research is in its infancy, the studies discussed here have outlined possible benefits from yoga programs in prisons.
 This study aims to contribute to a body of further research, with which we may be able to outline which aspects of yoga are the most important to the correctional field.
 This could lead to an effective and inexpensive way of rehabilitating lower risk offenders who may not be offered regular rehabilitation, as well as augmenting standard programs for higher risk offenders and improving responsivity with potentially enhanced outcomes.